Celestinewanjiru/Celestinewanjiru/README.md

-Hi there 👋
+<h1>Hi there 👋, I'm Celestine Wanjiru</h1>
 Welcome to my GitHub profile!
-I'm Celestine Wanjiru, a passionate software engineer excited to share my projects and contribute to the tech community.
+A passionate software engineer excited to share my projects and contribute to the tech community.

 🔭 I’m currently working on building innovative mobile apps and web applications.